indigo-dc/omt-ios/doc/developer-guide.md

 // You can find a sample implementation of the protocol in example app. let accessTokenProvider: FGAccessTokenProvider = AppAuthAccessTokenProvider(...)

-// It also needs API URL and username for API requests let url: URL = URL(string: "http://my-fg-instance.com") let username: String = "futureGatewayUser"
+// It also needs API URL
+let url: URL = URL(string: "http://my-fg-instance.com")

-// create future gateway object let fg = FGFutureGateway(url: url, username: username, provider: accessTokenProvider)
+// create future gateway object let fg = FGFutureGateway(url: url, provider: accessTokenProvider)

 // now you can list all tasks
 fg.taskCollectionApi.listAllTasks { (response: FGApiResponse<FGTaskCollection>) in